-Growing up, my family treated Halloween just like any other day.
-My husband had a similar childhood experience, except in his case Christmas and Easter were also on the list of banned holidays because of their pagan influences.
-Not surprisingly, we continued this tradition of ignoring Halloween with our own family.
+We’ve always had a tradition of ignoring Halloween in our family.
 In order to avoid all the cowboys, princesses and witches that might show up at our door on trick or treat night we would go out to dinner, leaving the house dark and unwelcoming.

-To this day my husband and I have zero experience with trick or treating.
-We’ve never gone trick or treating, we’ve never taken our kids trick or treating and, because we now live in the boonies, we’ve never had trick or treaters come to our home.
+To this day my husband and I have never gone trick or treating and we’ve never taken our kids trick or treating.
 This year we had planned to finally join in this tradition of dressing up, begging candy from complete strangers and overindulging on chocolate, high fructose corn syrup and red dye #40.
 Unfortunately we wimped out over the weekend when hurricane Sandy hit, bringing rain and colder temps, and then a family party kept us home on Halloween night.
 Oh well, there’s always next year!

 Though I haven’t been afraid of Halloween for a few years now, this year marks the closest I’ve come to actually celebrating the holiday.
 I’m most comfortable when I’m following the evangelical crowd so it’s taken some time to come to terms with Halloween and how I feel about it.
 I’ve never had any personal conviction from the Lord regarding Halloween.
 In fact, I don’t recall ever asking the Lord about it at all!